Utility shut off protections and bill assistance

 The following applies to CenterPoint Energy, Dakota Electric Association, Great Plains Natural Gas, Greater Minnesota Gas, Minnesota Energy Resources, Minnesota Power, Otter Tail Power, and Xcel Energy.

 - These utilities will be permitted to resume disconnections for nonpayment on August 2, 2021.
 They had been prohibited from disconnecting residential customers since spring of 2020, but the Minnesota Public Utilities Commission recently approved a transition plan allowing disconnections to resume.
 Customers who are far enough behind on their bills to trigger a disconnection should receive a notice from their utility in May detailing the plan, and disconnection notices will start being sent on June 1.

 - Customers who have pending or approved applications for Energy Assistance will not be disconnected through April 30, 2022.
 If you think you qualify for Energy Assistance, we recommend applying as soon as you can.
-For 2021 only, you may apply for Energy Assistance until September 1, and any household who earned less than 60% of the state median income during the most recent 3 months qualifies.
+Any household who earned less than 60% of the state median income during the most recent 3 months qualifies.
 (This is higher than the income limit in a typical year.)